Renaming Route 7 and Route 50

 - Route 50 extends across the entire county and connects with Fauquier County to the west and Fairfax County to the east, with portions of it weaving in and out of Fauquier County.
 The road is named John S. Mosby Highway in Fauquier County.
 Route 50 in Fairfax County immediately adjacent to Loudoun is named Lee Jackson Memorial Highway.
 The General Assembly named Route 50 in memory of John Singleton Mosby, a Confederate Army colonel, on April 1, 1982.

-- The county will be seeking public input for the renaming of Harry Byrd Highway (Route 7) and John Mosby Highway (Route 50).
-The public submissions will be reviewed for regulatory compliance and to meet the local and state naming standards.
+- The county sought public input for the renaming of Harry Byrd Highway (Route 7) and John Mosby Highway (Route 50).
+The public submissions were reviewed for regulatory compliance and to meet the local and state naming standards.

-- A task force, comprising representatives from throughout the community, will narrow the list down to ten alternate names for each roadway, which will be reviewed and approved by the Board of Supervisors in September.
-Following the board’s review, the public will then rank the short list of names in order of preference.
-The Board of Supervisors will review the public’s recommendations and approve the new names in December 2021.
+- A task force, comprising representatives from throughout the community, narrowed the list down to ten alternate names for each roadway, which were reviewed and approved by the Board of Supervisors in September.
+Following the board’s review, the public ranked the short list of names in order of preference.
+The Board of Supervisors reviewed the public’s recommendations and approved the new names in December 2021.

 Task Force Meetings

-The Renaming Route 7 and Route 50 Task Force includes the following community members:
+The Renaming Route 7 and Route 50 Task Force included the following community members: